 He is a former Researcher at the Institute of Cognitive Technologies and Sciences (ISTC) of the National Research Council (CNR) in Rome, where he sought, in vain, to introduce a philosophical and/or psychoanalytic approach.
 He is President of the Institute Elvio Fachinelli (alias: Institute of Advanced Studies in Psychoanalysis) in Rome, and founded, in 1995, the European Journal of Psychoanalysis, and remains its Editor, having had no success in finding someone crazy enough to take over.
 He is member of the Editorial Board of American Imago, collaborated or he continues to collaborate with a number of cultural journals scattered throughout the world, such as Telos (New York), Lettre Internationale (German, French, Spanish, Hungarian, Italian and Rumanian editions), Texte (Vienna), Journal for Lacanian Studies (London), Division/Review (New York), Cliniques Mèditérranéennes (Marseille) and L'évolution psychiatrique (Paris).
 For Einaudi, he translated Jacques Lacan’s Séminaire XX: Encore.

 He published books in many languages on psychoanalysis, philosophy of science and of politics, on social psychology.
 His books in English: with A. Molino, In Freud’s Tracks (New York: Aronson, 2008) nominated for Gradiva Award; What Are Perversions?
-(London: Karnac Books, 2016); his book Conversations with Lacan (London: Routledge) is in press.
+(London: Karnac Books, 2016); Conversations with Lacan (London: Routledge, 2020).

 His new book Conversations with Lacan is in press (Routledge, London).